Mayuresh351/Elderly_App/sample.md

 ## FUTURE UPDATES:

 We are working on how you can order medicines directly from our app.
-Working on how you can get to your doctor or the nearby doctors you have visited using Google map.
+Working on how you can get to your doctor or the nearby doctors you have visited and marking your home location using Google map.

 ## APP SCREENSHOTS: